Seasonable Sunday, stray sprinkle possible

 Mobile, Ala.
-(WKRG)- Good Morning Gulf Coast!
+(WKRG)- Good Afternoon Gulf Coast!
 We have a lovely Sunday forecast in store.
 We had plenty of sunshine yesterday and the sunshine is here to stay!

 This afternoon we will be mostly sunny with a few broken clouds in the sky.There is a 10% chance of showers for our NW communities but for the most part we will be dry.
 Green flags will be flying at the coast with an east wind at 10 mph.
 It’s a great day to take the clubs out golfing or head out down to the coast.